A Zen Experience in Kyoto

 Your Japan Tour

-If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour, including experiences like zazen meditation.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour.
+The tour can include experiences like zazen meditation.
+Contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!

-If you are interested in this experience but feel unsure about communicating in Japanese with the people at the temple, you can have this experience with one of our local guides.
+Are you interested in this experience but feel unsure about communicating in Japanese with the people at the temple?
+Then you can have this experience with one of our local guides.